mbknor/ddsl/README.markdown

 - Locations on "localhost" will be preferred
 - You can mix several "environments" (prod, test) within the same DDSL-repository
 - Automatically load balancing between multiple locations with same "quality"
+- Service is automatically removed from repository, if it crashes/go down

 ### Distributed ###